Skip navigation

 There are two main types of colorectal cancer screening tests: visual exams and stool tests.
 There are different options for both types of tests.

-Visual exams are procedures that allow a provider to look inside the colon and rectum.
-They are done either using a thin tube with a camera attached or with a special imaging device.
-Types of visual exams include:
+Visual exams are procedures that allow your provider to look inside your colon and rectum.
+They are done using a thin tube with a camera attached or a special imaging device.
+They usually require some type of bowel prep to clear the stool out of your colon.
+If you need a bowel prep, your provider will give you instructions on how to do it.

 • You will lie on an exam table.

-• You will be given medicine called a sedative to help you relax.
-It also prevents you from feeling pain during the procedure.
-You may be awake for the test, but you probably won't remember anything.
+• You will be given a medicine called a sedative to help you relax and prevent you from feeling pain during the procedure.
+You may be awake for the test but probably won't remember anything.

 • A colonoscope, a thin, lighted tube with a camera attached, will be inserted into your rectum and up into your colon.